ViralTexts/gtr-clusters/clusters/18731010-sn83032041-BeCarefulWhatYouSay.md

 bid me let The faults of others go.
 Then
 let us all, ■when &quot;we commence To
 slander friend or foe, Think of the harm
-one word may do To those
+one word may do To those who little
+know, Remember curses, sometimes, like
+Our cli jckens &quot; roost at home;&quot; Don&#x27;t
+speak of others&#x27; faults until We hare
+sons of ova ova.
 </td></tr></table>

 ---